Category E felonies are the least serious class of felony crimes in Nevada. A conviction is punishable by

 - A first or second offense of marijuana possession of more than one (1) ounce.5

-Note that attempting to commit a category E felony is prosecuted as a “wobbler” crime that can be treated as either a category E felony or a gross misdemeanor.6 Learn more about wobbler offenses.
+Note that attempting to commit a Category E felony is a “wobbler” crime that prosecutors can bring as either a Category E felony or a gross misdemeanor.6 Learn more about wobbler offenses.

 Nevada courts grant probation to you if you are convicted of a category E felony.
 This means the judge will suspend a jail sentence as long as you stay out of trouble and fulfill other court-ordered requirements.